 IIC hearing aids sit far into the ear canal, offering the wearer an invisible hearing aid.
-Some find that these aids are more comfortable, taking care of the “plugged up” feeling some experience with CIC hearing aids.
+Some find that these aids are more comfortable.
+They get rid of the plugged up feeling some notice with CIC hearing aids.
 Although these aids are prone to moisture and waxy buildup, they may feel comfortable depending on the ear shape of the wearer.

 In the Ear (ITE)

-These units place all three components of the hearing aid in a plastic cartridge that sits in the opening of the ear.
+These units place all three parts of the hearing aid in a plastic cartridge that sits in the opening of the ear.
 These larger units are easier to insert and remove when they are properly fitted into the ear.
 They are more visible and less appropriate for exercise and active lifestyles.
-Some say that the telecoils in the microphone component are less sensitive than BTEs, but this depends greatly on the particular hearing aid being used and technology it employs.
+Some say that the telecoils in the microphone component are less sensitive than BTEs, but this depends greatly on the particular hearing aid being used and the technology it has.

 Hearing Aid Features

 Several features are important to look for in your hearing aid.
 First, the telecoil is a technology available in some units that can correspond with telephones and public address systems and may make talking on the phone much easier.
 Similarly, digital noise reduction technology will make hearing clearer.
-Some sufferers of hearing loss find it difficult to distinguish voices from noise in the surrounding environment, and digital noise reduction is one way to filter out those unnecessary sounds.
+Some people of hearing loss find it hard to distinguish voices from noise, and digital noise reduction is one way to filter out those unnecessary sounds.

 Another useful feature is a directional microphone that can pick up the sound directly in front of a listener.
 Units with this feature help those who find that other hearing aids seem to amplify all the surrounding sound rather than the person directly speaking to you.
-Finally, an essential feature you will want to confirm is a part of your hearing aid is feedback suppression.
-Some hearing aids begin to feed back a loud, high pitch when they are exposed to certain sounds or when speaking on the telephone, and feedback protection has become a standard feature to prevent this problem.
+Finally, an essential feature you will want to confirm is a part of your hearing aid is the feedback suppression.
+Some hearing aids begin to feedback, a loud high pitch when they are exposed to certain sounds or when speaking on the telephone.
+Feedback protection has become a standard feature to prevent this problem.